eclipse-openj9/openj9-docs/docs/vgclog.md

 <cycle-start id="12364" type="global" contextid="0" timestamp="2020-10-18T13:35:44.344" intervalms="516655.052" />
 ```

-**`<exclusive-end>` and the concurrent GC events**
+#### `<exclusive-end>` and the concurrent GC events*

-The `<exclusive-end>` XML element records the end of the *stop-the-world* pause:
+The `<exclusive-end>` XML element records the end of the STW pause:

 ```xml
 <exclusive-end id="12365" timestamp="2020-10-18T13:35:44.344" durationms="0.048" />
 ```

-**A blank line**
+#### A blank line
 A blank line appears in the log before the next section.
-A blank line indicates that there no *stop-the-world* activities are running.
-However, concurrent activities might be running, in this case, the concurrent operations, and phases of the second increment of a Gencon global cycle are running.
+A blank line indicates that there no STW activities are running.
+However, concurrent activities might be running, in this case, the concurrent operations, and phases of the second increment of a `gencon` global cycle are running.

-**A partial GC cycle starts and completes** The next section of the logs records a *stop-the-world* pause associated with an allocation failure.
+#### A partial GC cycle starts and completes
+ The next section of the logs records an STW pause that is associated with an allocation failure.
 The following XML element, `<cycle-start>`, indicates the start of a scavenge cycle.
 The ‘’contextid” XML attribute value of the XML elements in the following log section is “12368” not “12364.
 So the activities that are recorded in the section are associated with this new scavenge cycle rather than the currently running global cycle.

-This new scavenge cycle is a Gencon default partial GC cycle.
-For more information about how this cycle is recorded in the logs, see [Example - Gencon’s default partial GC cycle](vgclog.md#example-gencons-default-partial-gc-cycle).
+This new scavenge cycle is a `gencon` default partial GC cycle.
+For more information about how this cycle is recorded in the logs, see [Example - `gencon`’s default partial GC cycle](vgclog.md#example-gencons-default-partial-gc-cycle).

 ```xml
 <exclusive-start id="12366" timestamp="2020-10-18T13:35:44.582" intervalms="237.874">